ygame11092017/ykit-wiki/ios/README.md

 }
 ```

-* showButtonLauncherWithAnimation: Show SDK hovering button. (set YES to enable fading animation and NO to instantly show or hide)
+* showButtonLauncherWithAnimation: Show SDK hovering button. (set YES to enable fading animation and NO to instantly show)
-* hideButtonLauncherWithAnimation: Hide SDK hovering button. (set YES to enable fading animation and NO to instantly show or hide)
+* hideButtonLauncherWithAnimation: Hide SDK hovering button. (set YES to enable fading animation and NO to instantly hide)

 ```
-[launcher showButtonLauncherWithAnimation:YES];
+[launcher showButtonLauncherWithAnimation:YES];YES
-[launcher showButtonLauncherWithAnimation:NO];
+[launcher hideButtonLauncherWithAnimation:];
 ```

 * showLoginScreen: Show the login screen, if user not logged in yet